Exhibitor Rules and Regulations

 Non-Exhibitors

-Firms or organizations not assigned space in the Exhibit Hall will not be permitted to solicit business within the Exhibit Hall or elsewhere in the Phoenix Convention Center.
+Firms or organizations not assigned space in the Exhibit Hall will not be permitted to solicit business within the Exhibit Hall, elsewhere in the Music City Center, official ACG contracted hotels or other venues within Nashville. .
 Exhibitors are requested to inform the College of their knowledge of any such occurrence.

 Official Drayage Contractor